LMS Matabeleland Letters, London Missionary Society Collection, SOAS, University of London

 - Where there is use of race terms in the earlier period, this is typically when the missionary in question is ‘new’, and perhaps in something of a state of shock or surprise after their arrival in Africa.
 But then the offenders here seem fairly quickly to settle into using ethnic terms of more precision, rather than generalised racial ones.

-- However, there is a ‘great transformation’ to do with race matters, the only one clearly discernible in the WWW letters read so far, and it jumps out and bites.
+- However, there is a ‘great transformation’ to do with race matters, the only one clearly discernible in WWW letters, and it jumps out.
 It occurs during – literally during – the land grabbing but particular the invasion and violence in Matabeleland and Mashonaland.
 The Matabele King becomes a chief; the people become the natives, the term location is used and black people are to live in such a place and nowhere else, natives have to do wage labour or starve, and so on.

 - In addition, this is seen in terms of an opportunity structure for the missionaries, albeit with crocodile tears from them.
 They proclaim that Mashona are different (from the Matabeles) and receptive, the missionaries can have stations on these locations, they can have outstations and native assistants, the ruling Jameson hierarchy will support them and God with giving them land etc. And more than all of this, they celebrate that the evil power of the Matabele rulers is broken and so, no matter what, for them the new European rule is better than this was.